Jerwood Foundation

-The Jerwood Foundation is an independent grant-making foundation in the United Kingdom.
+Jerwood Foundation is an independent grant-making foundation in the United Kingdom.
 In 1999 the Jerwood Foundation established the Jerwood Charitable Foundation, a registered charity under English law.

 History

 The Jerwood Foundation was established in 1977 by Alan Grieve for John Jerwood, an international businessman and philanthropist.
 Since Jerwood's death in 1991 it has been administered by Grieve.
 The Jerwood Foundation is a patron of the arts.

 The Foundation has made strategic capital grants reflecting its support for the arts and education.
 In 2012 the Foundation placed the Jerwood Collection of 20th and 21st Century works of art in the public domain on display in the Jerwood Gallery in Hastings, but in 2019 the Gallery cut ties with the Foundation amid a funding dispute and the Foundation withdrew its collection while the gallery rebranded to be called Hastings Contemporary (as a venue for temporary exhibitions) though remaining in the building owned by the Jerwood Foundation.

 Other capital grants made by the foundation include: